-The Townsville City Deal is a 15 year commitment between the Government of the Commonwealth of Australia (the Commonwealth) the Government of the State of Queensland (the Queensland Government) and the Townsville City Council to a collective program of planning, reform and investment for Townsville.
+The Townsville City Deal is a 15 year commitment between the Australian and Queensland Governments and the Townsville City Council to a collective program of planning, reform and investment for Townsville.
 The commitments made under the City Deal are consistent with the Memorandum of Understanding between the Commonwealth and the State of Queensland to establish and implement City Deals, which was agreed on 10 November 2016.

 The Townsville City Deal was signed on 9 December 2016.
 It outlines a series of commitments that all three tiers of government will work together to deliver, as well as a series of future opportunities for further collaboration, to deliver a transformational impact for Townsville.

-Key achievements under the City Deal have included:
+Key achievements of the Townsville City Deal in 2020 include:

 Announcement of Townsville City Deal

 Signing of Memorandum of Understanding for City Deals in Queensland